edaaydinea/DataScienceForBusiness/README.md

 Explore this [case study](https://github.com/edaaydinea/DataScienceForBusiness/blob/main/1.%20Human%20Resources%20Data/Human_Resources_Department.ipynb) to see how data science can transform HR challenges into actionable solutions!

-Okay, let's generate a case study based on the provided notebook.

 ## Case Study 2: Customer Segmentation for Enhanced Marketing Strategies

 ### **Overview**